ITFGatwick/ClientAdminPortal/README.md

 Reproduction steps:
 - Increase or decrease the font-size using the +/- buttons in the top right corner of the page.
-- Neither the numeric value displayed between the +/- buttons nor the font-size of any element on the page changes.
+- Neither the numeric value displayed between the +/- buttons nor the font-size of any element on the page is updated.

 Acceptance criteria:
 - Toggling the font-size should update both the displayed value in the top right corner and the font-size of elements on the page.